hphelion/documentation/moonshot/manage.imagebuilder.md

 <pre>disk-image-create &ndash;o &lt;image_prefix> &ndash;a amd64&ndash;u base rhel baremetal mongodb</pre>

-<p>This creates a disk image file named base.qcow2.
+<br>This creates a disk image file named base.qcow2.
 You can now upload and work with this image in HP Cloud OS for Moonshot.
 For detailed instructions, see the <b>Manage Images</b> topic of the [Manage Images](/cloudos/moonshot/manage/administration-dashboard/cloud-images/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>